paull10au/qsyd_InvocableEmailActions/CONTRIBUTING.md

 - Always include **curly braces** when writing conditional block statements.
 - Prefer a **ternary operator** over a single conditional assignment statement (if-else).
 - Prefer a **switch or case** statement over multiple (> 2) if-else statements.
 - Prefer writing self-describing code over inline comments.
+Only comment business logic complexity.
+- Handle errors and notify whoever needs to be notified.
+Logging to console is not considered "handling" the error.
+- Avoid an inline changelogs.
+Use the VCS history instead.

 > Strive to incorporate the [SOLID](https://en.wikipedia.org/wiki/SOLID) principles when developing in either Object Oriented or Functional programming languages.